qua-platform/py-qua-tools/qualang_tools/video_mode/README.md

 ```
 video_mode.execute(video_mode_prog)
 ```
-The user can then interact with the program by typing the following in the Python console:
+At this point, the python console accepts specific inputs, type `help` to see the full list.
+For example, to change the variables, type:

 ```
 amp=0.8
 phase=0.5